blue-jay/blue-jay.github.io.hugo/content/models/index.md

 ## Basic Usage

-It's a good idea to abstract the database layer out so if you need to make changes, you don't have to look through business logic to find the queries.
+It's a good idea to abstract the database layer out so if you need to make changes, you don't have to look through the controllers to find the queries.
 All the queries are stored in the **model** folder.

 Blue Jay supports MySQL by default, but can easily be expanded to use other